 “It’s impossible to say how much of the loan will be forgiven, as his payments will be dictated by his income and household size,” Brian says.
 “While he doesn’t have to remain in the military the entire time, he does have to maintain employment in a qualifying position — defined as anybody working in a nonprofit, city, state or government organization.”

-If you have more questions about this, check out Debt.com’s Military Student Loan Forgiveness section, and if you want to speak to Brian or one of his fellow counselors, call Debt.com at 1-888-472-0365 and we’ll patch you through.
+If you have more questions about this, check out Debt.com’s Student Loan Forgiveness coverage, and if you want to speak to Brian or one of his fellow counselors, call Debt.com at 1-888-472-0365 and we’ll patch you through.

 As for the military paying for grad school, the answer is maybe.
 It depends on how long your son serves, which branch he’s in, and what rank he holds.
 To find out how you can use the GI Bill to pay for a post-grad degree, your son needs to consult with his recruiter before he enlists.